chromilo/udacity-suse-scholarship/README.md

 ---
 Day 29 (sprint 2):
 1. Yesterday I finished lesson 5.15.
-2. Today I completed all of lesson 5 and quickly went over all lessons to ensure I answered all quizes.
+2. Today I completed all of lesson 5 and quickly went over all lessons to ensure I answered all quizzes.
 Posted my updates to my Github blog.
 3. I received an email alert from Gitguardian saying I may have exposed a an RSA Private Key.
 I just deleted it from my repo.
 Do you use GitGuardian to watch your repos?

 Day 28 (sprint 2):